Same-sex marriage in Finland

-Same-sex marriage in Finland has been legal since 1 March 2017.
-A bill for the legalisation of same-sex marriages was approved by the Finnish Parliament in a vote of 101–90 on 12 December 2014 and signed into law by President Sauli Niinistö on 20 February 2015.
+Same-sex marriage has been legal in Finland since 1 March 2017.
+A bill for the legalisation of same-sex marriages was approved by the Finnish Parliament in a vote of 101–90 on 12 December 2014, and signed into law by President Sauli Niinistö on 20 February 2015.
 Further legislation to harmonise other laws with the legalisation of same-sex marriage was passed in 2016.
-The law took effect on 1 March 2017.
-Finland was the last Nordic sovereign state to legalise same-sex marriage, the 13th country in Europe overall, and the 21st worldwide.
+The laws took effect on 1 March 2017.
+Polling suggests that a majority of Finns support the legal recognition of same-sex marriage.
+Finland was the last Nordic sovereign state, the twelfth country in Europe and the twentieth in the world to allow same-sex couples to marry nationwide.

-Previously, from 2002 until 2017, Finland recognized registered partnerships for same-sex couples, which provided the same rights and responsibilities as marriage with the exception of joint adoption rights and the right to a joint last name.
+From 2002 until 2017, Finland recognized registered partnerships for same-sex couples, which provided the same rights and responsibilities as marriage with the exception of joint adoption rights and the right to a joint last name.